Reinier Alcántara

-Reinier Alcántara Núñez (born January 14, 1982, in Pinar del Río) is a retired Cuban football player who played for Miami FC in the USL First Division.
+Reinier Alcántara Núñez (born January 14, 1982) is a Cuban retired football player who played for Miami FC in the USL First Division.

 Career

 Club

 Alcántara made his debut with FC Pinar del Río at age of 15 and played with the team until the time of his defection to the United States.
 Has won Cuban league MVP award in 2006 and 2007, although this has not earned him much reward in his home nation because Cuban players are not permitted to sign professional contracts.

 Alcántara defected from Cuba to the United States in 2008 in the hope of a securing professional career.
 Following his defection he trialed with several Major League Soccer clubs, including Chivas USA who filed a discovery claim on him following the 2008 season, which means that whomever the MLS awards the claim will have first rights to sign him to a professional contract.

 Having not been offered an MLS contract, Alcántara joined Miami FC of the USL First Division for the 2009 season, alongside his compatriot Pedro Faife.